Hulu’s ‘Little Fires Everywhere’ takes a match to civility

 When the other women begin to object to Elena, Mia, the only black woman in the room, steps in to rescue her with a mic-dropping analysis.
 In the vastness of the Richardson house, Mia is simultaneously invisible and alien, clad in a black outfit that includes a cutoff David Bowie tee.
 She’d blend right in on the Lower East Side of Manhattan, but in Shaker Heights she might as well have come with a danger sign.
 Everything about the scene is saying more than it appears to be, including the blocking.
 Mia, who is there in a service position, is the only woman who is standing when she begins to speak.
 Offering up her intellect becomes part of her labor for Elena.

-“I think Elena’s touching on something that speaks to the heart of the piece,” she said.
+“I think Elena’s touching on something that speaks to the heart of the piece,” she says.
 “I mean, I had the same thought when I read it, actually.
 That big events happen all the time to vaginas, but we, as a society, have a deep discomfort calling them by name, let alone regarding them with respect or actually seeing them. … I think Elena — and please, correct me if I’m wrong — I think Elena is talking about vaginas as a metaphor for our own discomfort with the parts of us that make us most uniquely and primally who we are.
 Have you really looked at your own?
 Or has anyone here?
 I think that that is Elena’s point.
 How can we see ourselves when we’re afraid to look at who we really are?”

 The looks exchanged between the homeowner and house manager tell a much different story than the words Mia offer.
 Elena is simultaneously mortified, stunned and grateful, while Mia is clearly modeling a graciousness she doesn’t think Elena deserves.